pyeventsourcing/eventsourcing/docs/ref/modules.rst

 This document describes the packages, modules, classes, functions and other code details of the library.

+* :ref:`genindex`
+* :ref:`modindex`

+.. contents:: :local:

 -------------
 eventsourcing
 -------------

+The eventsourcing package contains packages for the application layer, the domain layer, the infrastructure layer, and the interface layer.
+There is also a module for exceptions, an example package, and a utils module.

 application
 ===========